chef/chef-web-docs/content/licensing/accept.md

 #### Test Kitchen

-Test Kitchen isn't owned by or covered by the Chef license, but installing Chef Infra Client on a test instance is covered by the EULA.
-Without accepting the license, the converge will fail on the test instance.
+Test Kitchen isn't owned by or covered by the Chef License, but installing Chef Infra Client on a test instance is covered by the EULA.
+Without accepting the Chef License, the converge will fail on the test instance.

 Users can set the `CHEF_LICENSE` environment variable or add `chef_license: accept` to their provisioner config in the [`kitchen.yml` file](/workstation/kitchen/#kitchenyml).
 If you specify `accept`, Test Kitchen will attempt to persist the license acceptance locally.